mani-coder/wealthica-addons/addon/pnl/README.md

-## Wealthica PnL Developer Add-on (Portfolio vs Deposits Analyser)
+## Wealthica PnL Developer Add-on

 Wealthica addon to compare the portfolio value against the total deposits made as of the date.
 This add-on has been added to the Wealthica's trusted third party addons -- https://app.wealthica.com/addons/details?id=mani-coder/wealthica-portfolio-addon.
+This addon also provides more rich PnL analysis tools.
+Feel free to explore the addon with sample data [here](https://mani-coder.dev/mani-coder/wealthica-portfolio-addon/?dev-mode).

-Steps to load the addon:
+Steps to load the addon in your wealthica account:

 1. Sign in into your Wealthica account
 2. Go to addons page -- https://app.wealthica.com/addons/